 This git fundamentals post will help you to understand how to collaborate using git with your colleagues.
 Considering you already know Kickstart Your Repo and Working On A Repa, now we can dig further using git effectively with other collaborators.
-Note that this won’t include open source project approach.
+Note that this won’t include an open-source project approach.
 Even the principle is the same, some of the projects have different requirements for pull requests.
 You can further investigate how to create pull requests for this.
 First of all, I would like to stress what a development process would be like without source control.
-A friendly advice: if you think it is hard to work with git, think twice.
-It might take a while to understand and get used to work on git, but it definetely worths your time.
+A friendly piece of advice: if you think it is hard to work with git, think twice.
+It might take a while to understand and get used to working on git, but it is worths your time.

-Without source control, basically the major problems are those:
+Without source control, the major problems are those:

-- In order to work together, you should set up a NAS, cloud or use something like USB to share your work between your colleagues.
+- To work together, you should set up a NAS, cloud, or use something like a USB to share your work with your colleagues.

 - It would be impossible to work on the same code at the same time.
 If not careful, you can override your friend’s work with your save.
 If you are careful, you should check the conflicts by hand.

 - You can’t check the progress of your colleagues and create test builds using only the features you want to test out

 The list above is the common problems, and imagine you can hit much more roadblocks in the development process.

 Before diving further, we should talk about some theories first.
 To work effectively you and your collaborators should know the theory behind Git.
 To keep it simple, we will focus on 2 developers: Back-End and Front-End.
 Consider your repository as a station at the beginning of a road and each developer is at the same station.
 Since they are working on different stuff, they should take different paths from that station.
 When Front-End finishes his work, he puts his work into the road, as a new station.
 The same applies to Back-End developers as well.
 This time, when the Back-End developer puts her work into the road, it is automatically put after the Front-End station.
 Now that the road contains 2 developers’ work, when they start a new path they will both have those stations combined.
 To illustrate this in a graph